saltyorg/docs/docs/reference/accounts.md

         - If you don't have one, see [here](domain.md).
         - This should be the domain "below" the saltbox subdomains.
 For example, if you want to access Sonarr at "sonarr.domain.tld", enter "domain.tld".
 If you want "sonarr.foo.domain.tld", enter "foo.domain.tld".
-        - Leave this blank to run without the reverse proxy and access the apps via IP:PORT

     - `email`: E-mail address.